 My general travel sense is that most ruined cities develop a night aura.
 As if the stories of the past live a bit their life at night.
 In the quiet of the night you, if you have the heart you would hear those stories.

-I remember, we stayed at a hotel right next to the river and the some of the monuments reflected in its quiet waters.
+I remember, we stayed at a hotel right next to the river and some of the monuments reflected in its quiet waters.
 The reflection sent me inwards – both to the roots of these buildings when they would have been conceived and built and to the roots of civilizations as they take shape.

 Ayutthaya is well connected to the Thai capital of Bangkok – by road, by train, and by boat.
 Going by road is the fastest and easiest way to go.
 However, I would highly recommend going by boat.
 I still remember my journey on Chao Phraya river.
 I was sitting on the deck all the time looking at the Thai landscape with a skyline defined by ornate spirals of the colorful buildings.

-- The best way to go around Ayutthaya is by Tuk Tuks – the Thai version of our Desi Autos.
+- The best way to go around is by Tuk Tuks – the Thai version of our Desi Autos.

 - Cycling around the heritage city is also popular with tourists.